Customer engagement platform

-Customer experience metrics are KPIs that quantify the customer’s experience through a numerical score.
+Customer experience metrics (also known as CX metrics) are KPIs that quantify the customer’s experience through a numerical score.
 They can be used to gauge customer sentiment and satisfaction with your brand to determine whether they’d purchase from you again or even recommend your brand to others.

 Brands can use the scores associated with customer experience metrics as a benchmark and leading indicator when making improvements to customer service operations or when reconsidering the customer journey.
-These benchmarks can be used to monitor progress over time, and can be compared to industry standards to see how your brand stacks up to competitors.
+These benchmarks can be used to monitor progress over time and can be compared to industry standards to see how your brand stacks up to competitors.
+Ultimately, the benefit of measuring the customer experience is providing valuable insights that enable your brand to make improvements resulting in higher satisfaction and loyalty.

 CSAT, NPS, and CES are the most popular customer experience metrics which are all used to quantify customer satisfaction, each with its own uses and limitations.
 Businesses can use these customer experience metrics together to identify where there may be room for improvement in terms of customer care, including interactions, workflows, and technology.
 These metrics often represent customer impressions of the brand, its products, and maybe its corporate identity as a whole — but they’re best used when granularly measuring the places where customers engage your brand to ask questions, get help, or make a purchase.
+For additional context, many brands also look at the customer experience metrics CLV, churn rate, and retention rate.
+We’ll discuss each of these metrics below.

 Customer satisfaction (CSAT) scores measure the degree to which customers are pleased with a product, service, or experience.
 Brands use CSAT scores to determine customer satisfaction at specific interaction points.
-For example, a brand may use CSAT to determine how satisfied customers are with their checkout process, when using the product/service, and following conversations with support.
+For example, a brand may use CSAT to determine how satisfied customers are with its checkout process, when using the product/service, and following conversations with support.

 Regardless of the scale you use, CSAT scores will inevitably be displayed in percentages.